DanielThomas/oh-your-dotfiles/README.md

 ### Installers ###

-Installation steps during bootstrap can be handled in three ways:
+Installation steps during bootstrap can be handled in several ways:

 - `install.sh`: An installation shellscript
 - `install.homebrew`: A list of Homebrew formulas to install